codybenlewis/CBL-Personal-Website/resume.md

 ### **Boston University Interactive Design Department** | Boston, MA
 #### Web Design Intern - Summer 2015
-*	Designed digital and social assets
-*	Migrated content for university websites
+* Designed digital assets and migrated content for university websites

 ### **thelab, A Creative Production Agency** | New York, NY
 #### Creative Intern - Summer 2014
 * Designed wireframes, presentation materials, and web campaign layouts
 * Clients Include: Chico's, White House Black Market, Brooklinen

 ### **St. Hubert's Animal Shelter** | Madison, NJ
-#### Volunteer - Fall 2010 to Spring 2012
+#### Volunteer - Fall 2010 to Spring 2012 (This is here so you know <a href="/notes/almost-all-dogs-like-me/">I like dogs</a>)
 * Sanitized shelter environment, prepped kennels, and picked the best toys for good boys and girls
 * Clients Include: JP the Chesepeake, Cabrini the Hound, Ace the Shepherd/Lab Mix

 ## Education